vlitzke/jekyll-theme-prologue/README.md

 My goal is to ultimately keep everything in one spot, from ideas to recipes, from my PhD journey to hobbies.
 Sort of like journaling, but without being able to lose a journal.
 Enjoy!

-I used to Prologue Jekyll theme, which is a single page responsive site template from [HTML5 UP](https://html5up.net/prologue), now available as a blog-aware Jekyll theme from [Chris Bobbe](https://chrisbobbe.github.io).
+I used the Prologue Jekyll theme, which is a single page responsive site template from [HTML5 UP](https://html5up.net/prologue), now available as a blog-aware Jekyll theme from [Chris Bobbe](https://chrisbobbe.github.io).

 To add my Spotify playlists, I adapted code from this repository: DoomPatrol/responsive-spotify-widget